SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Note: Although it is technically possible to configure an Assistant with enabled voice output, but disabled voice recognition, this kind of configuration is not offered in the startup profiles, since in environment with an active Push-To-Talk button, this configuration is not necessary.

 Additionally, you can activate the ["Autonomous Mode" for strategy handling](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#tab-strategy) by the Assistants, if required.
+"Default" is available here as well.

 If the Team Server is part of your configuration and if you have chosen "Team" as the *Mode* of the startup profile, you can configure all [team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server) related stuff on the second tab.